MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide.md

 - You want to classify (and optionally, protect) documents and email messages by selecting labels from within your Office applications (Word, Excel, PowerPoint, Outlook).

-- You want to classify (and optionally, protect) documents and email messages by using File Explorer, which supports non-Office files, multi-select, and folders.
+- You want to classify (and optionally, protect) documents and email messages by using File Explorer, which supports additional file types, multi-select, and folders.

 - You want to run scripts that classify (and optionally, protect) documents by using PowerShell commands.